 What ‘application pending’ and ‘under further review’ mean

-If you don’t receive an instant decision on your credit card application, don’t jump to the conclusion that your application has been denied. “application pending” and “under further review” mean the card issuer hasn’t approved or denied your application yet.
-The issuer is still reviewing your application so that it can make a decision.
+If you don’t receive an instant decision on your credit card application, don’t jump to the conclusion that your application has been denied.
+“Application pending” or “under further review” simply means the card issuer hasn’t approved or denied your application yet, and it needs more time to evaluate your application.

 Why your application may need further review